prof-rossetti/nyu-info-2335-201905/projects/freestyle/implementation.md

 #### Automated Tests

+> FYI: this is optional, for extra credit

 Implement automated tests using the Pytest package.

 As you think about ways to test your application, consider asking yourself questions like the following: